radiant-rstats/docs/multivariate/app/full_factor.md

 ### Example: Toothpaste

-First, go to the _Data > Manage_ tab, select **examples** from the `Load data of type` dropdown, and press the `Load examples` button.
+First, go to the _Data > Manage_ tab, select **examples** from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `toothpaste` dataset.
 The dataset contains information from 60 consumers who were asked to respond to six questions to determine their attitudes towards toothpaste.
 The scores shown for variables v1-v6 indicate the level of agreement with statements on a 7-point scale where 1 = strongly disagree and 7 = strongly agree.

 Once we have determined the number of factors we can extract and rotate them.
 The factors are rotated to generate a solution where, to the extent possible, a variable has a high loading on only one factor.
 This is an important benefit because it makes it easier to interpret what the factor represents.
 While there are numerous algorithms to rotate a factor loadings matrix the most commonly used is Varimax rotation.